Princess-Cheeseballs/docs/src/en/wizden-staff/maintainer/review-procedure.md

 ### Other

-For PRs which update instructional or reference documentation (_including but not limited to setup guides, style guides, system documentation_), only a single approval is needed before it can be merged.
+For PRs that update instructional or reference documentation (_including but not limited to setup guides, style guides, system documentation_), only a single approval is needed before it can be merged.
 Likewise, only a single maintainer needs to express concern to close it.

-Note that this does not apply to changes to internal procedure or other modifications which require voting or group deliberation.
+Note that this does not apply to changes to internal procedure or other modifications that require voting or group deliberation.

 ## Review Guidelines